HW-4 Flamingo

-The HW-4 Flamingo, was a Brazilian two-seat in tandem-seat configuration, sailplane aircraft designed and manufactured for general flying.
+The HW-4 Flamingo, was a Brazilian single-seat sailplane aircraft designed and manufactured for general flying.

 Design and development

-The Flamingo was built in Bauru in 1944, designed by Kurt Henrich and Hand Widmer, it resembled the high performance German gliders of the time.
+The Flamingo was built in Bauru in 1944, designed by Kurt Henrich and Hand Widmer, it resembled the high-performance German gliders of the time.
 When designing it, Widmer chose a profile with little penetration, but high elevation index.
 He made more than 40 drawings, and it was with these that the team started the work.
 Despite the great performance at low speed, it was not adequate to consider it a racing sailplane.
 The wings profile were strong cambered.
 Lighter than contemporary German DFS Weihe, though of similar general dimensions.

 Construction

-It was made largely of domestic wood, the outside was made with plywood and painted linho.
+It was made largely of domestic wood; the outside was made with plywood and painted linho.

 Operational history

 It was based at the Aeroclube de Bauru while it was operational.
 He has won numerous Brazilian sailing championships, and several categories.
-It was retired for a structural reform in 2002, and continued flying until 2006.
+It was retired for a structural reform in 2002 and continued flying until 2006.
 Its prefix was PT-PAY.